kailash-manasarovar/statement/docs/timeline/2025/january.md

 - She's in her 90s and he does odd jobs for her, *all the time*.
 - Paul will do a few odd jobs for my elderly parents over January and February.
 - His exuberance quickly shifts into seething, I think when he realizes I'm not going to be giving him any drugs money.
-- He deliberately does his own thing, and breaks things, then charges £100 an hour.
+- He deliberately does his own thing, ignoring my mother's requests, and breaks things on purpose, doesn't clean up, then charges £100 an hour.
-- He really pissed my mother off.
+- He really pissed my mother off, and me.
 - Is he taking advantage of Ritzy too?
 - It seems likely.
 - It's how drug addicts operate, isn't it; what they do.